Thompson Community Association

 Art Committee: Works cooperatively with City staff and the Board in identifying and promoting public art projects in and around the community centre.
 The preference is for individuals in the creative arts field, i.e., photography, painting, visual arts, sculpture, tapestry, design, animation, etc.

-To apply, complete an application form and send to email@example.com.
+Complete an application form and send to email@example.com to apply.

 Thompson Community Association - Volunteer Committee Application